mautic/developer-documentation-new/docs/plugins/integrations/integrations.rst

 The IntegrationsBundle is meant to be a drop in replacement for Mautic's PluginBundle's AbstractIntegration class.
 It provides cleaner interfaces for configuring, authenticating, and syncing Contacts/Companies with third party Integrations.

-An example HelloWorld Plugin is available https://github.com/mautic/plugin-helloworld.
+An example HelloWorld Plugin is available :xref:`Plugin HelloWorld`.

 ---------